 Chemotherapy is the first treatment tried with the goal of achieving a remission.

 - The person may need to stay in the hospital for chemotherapy.
-Or it can be given at a clinic and the patient goes home afterward.
+Or it can be given at a clinic and the person goes home afterward.

 - Chemotherapy is given into the veins (by IV) and sometimes into the fluid around the brain (the spinal fluid).

 After a remission is achieved, more treatment is given to achieve a cure.
 This treatment can include more IV chemotherapy or

 - Age and health of the person